lgbaixauli/mastostatus/README.md

 1. Run `pip install -r requirements.txt` to install needed libraries.

-2. Run `python info.py` manually once to bot setup and get its access token to Mastodon instance.
+2. Run `python3 info.py` manually once to bot setup and get its access token to Mastodon instance.

-3. Use your favourite scheduling method to set `python info.py` to run every minute.
+3. Use your favourite scheduling method to set `info.sh` to run every minute.
+For example, add  `* * * * * /home/mastostatus/code/info.sh >/dev/null 2>&1` in
+   `crontab -e`.
+The system and error log will be in `/var/log/syslog`.
+Don't forgot the execution privilegies `chmod +x info.sh`.